cloud-gov/cg-site/content/docs/getting-started/accounts.md

 ## To get access to cloud.gov

 * **If you're in GSA or EPA:** You automatically have access and can log in using your agency credentials.
-* **If you're in FDIC:** Some FDIC staff automatically have access and can log in using your agency credentials.
+* **If you're in FDIC:** Some FDIC staff automatically have access and can log in using agency credentials.
 If you try to log in and receive a "status message is null" error, contact the FDIC identity team to be added to the cloud.gov access group.
 * **If you're outside GSA/EPA/FDIC and your team already uses cloud.gov:** Ask a teammate to [invite you]({{< relref "managing-teammates.md" >}}).
 * **Otherwise:** If you have a U.S. federal government email address and would like to try cloud.gov, you can [get access to a sandbox space]({{< relref "overview/pricing/free-limited-sandbox.md" >}}).